 Floors including sub-floors

 Repair category 1

+Notes There is cracked tiling.

+Creacking/loose flooring was noted within some apartments.

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

+42 HOWDEN AVENUE,